toxic-man-123/lab3-contextual-bandit/README.md

 ### Hyperparameter Sensitivity

 - **Epsilon (ε-Greedy):** A tiny epsilon (0.01) definitely gave the best final rewards because it spent most of its time exploiting the winner.
-The big epsilon (0.3) just hurt the long-term performance—it's like it never fully stopped guessing.
+The big epsilon (0.3) just hurt the long-term performance, so it's like it never fully stopped guessing.

 - **C (UCB):** The C parameter basically limits how "curious" the algorithm is.
 A small C (0.5) made it exploit pretty quickly, while a larger C (2.0) made it explore a lot more before settling.
 I found C=1.0 to be a pretty good balance for this specific problem.